anant-365/AWS-React-Express-Node/README.md

 ## Objectives

-1.Simplify the deployment process for React.js applications.
+- Simplify the deployment process for React.js applications.

-2.Automate deployment pipeline using GitHub Actions.
+- Automate deployment pipeline using GitHub Actions.

-3.Enable scalable hosting of React.js apps on AWS S3.
+- Enable scalable hosting of React.js apps on AWS S3.

-4.Deliver exceptional user experiences through reliable deployments.
+- Deliver exceptional user experiences through reliable deployments.

-5.Empower developers with knowledge and tools for efficient deployment and hosting.
+- Empower developers with knowledge and tools for efficient deployment and hosting.